-I am Professor of English Language Education at Mälardalen University (Sweden) and the editor of Classroom Discourse, an international, peer reviewed journal published by Routledge (Taylor & Francis).
+I am Professor of English Language Education at Mälardalen University (Sweden) and the editor of Classroom Discourse, an international, peer-reviewed journal published by Routledge (Taylor & Francis).
 I am leading Mälardalen INteraction & Didactics (MIND) Research Group and SOLD Research environment at Mälardalen University.
 I have a PhD degree in Educational and Applied Linguistics (Newcastle University, UK), and my research deals with classroom discourse, L2 interaction, and language teacher education.

-My book ‘Social Interaction and L2 Classroom Discourse’ (Edinburg University Press) investigates language classrooms from a conversation analytic perspective, and provides strong implications for language teaching and teacher education.
+My book ‘Social Interaction and L2 Classroom Discourse’ (Edinburgh University Press) investigates language classrooms from a conversation analytic perspective, and provides strong implications for language teaching and teacher education.
 The book has been shortlisted for the British Association for Applied Linguistics Book Prize 2016 and was a finalist for the American Association for Applied Linguistics first book award 2017.
 I also edited (with Silvia Kunitz and Numa Markee) a volume entitled ‘Classroom-based conversation analytic research: Theoretical and applied perspectives on pedagogy’, which was published by Springer in 2021.
-I have been involved in projects supported by grants from ‘Fonds National de la Recherche Luxembourg’, ‘European Union (Erasmus +)’, ‘Danish Agency for Science, Technology, and Innovation’, and the British Council.
-I have worked on analysis of data that come from Swedish, Luxembourgish, Turkish, Danish, and UK contexts.
-I am currently the PI for Digi-REFLECT, a 3-year development and research project funded by MKL and Samhällskontraktet.
-With my current and forthcoming research on interactions in pedagogical settings, I am working on improving research, teaching, and teacher education practices in Sweden and beyond.
+I am editing another volume (Springer) on the impact of conversation analysis in teacher education with Hansun Waring and writing a textbook, “Classroom Discourse in TESOL”, for student-teachers and teachers.

 Reviews of Social Interaction and L2 Classroom Discourse